-The horn meets the requirements of the USCG for sounding devices.
+This momentary switch activates a horn which meets the requirements of the USCG for sounding devices.
 A circuit breaker located above this switch provides over-current protection for this circuit.

-Livewell
+• Livewell

-This switch activates the livewell system.
+This switch activates the livewell pump and light.
 A circuit breaker located above this switch provides over-current protection for this circuit.

-Navigational/Anchor Lights
+• Navigational/Anchor Lights